Complex CNN CSI Enhancer for Integrated Sensing and Communications: System Model

 \subsection{ISAC System Setup}

-Due to the reciprocity of time-division-duplex (TDD) system.
-We consider the UL channel estimation for ISAC system, where the BS is equipped with a uniform linear array (ULA), and the user equipment (UE) has one single antenna, as shown in Fig.~\ref{fig: Uplink JCS Model}.
+Due to the reciprocity of the time-division-duplex (TDD) system, we consider the uplink (UL) channel estimation for the ISAC system, where the BS is equipped with a uniform linear array (ULA), and the user equipment (UE) has one single antenna, as shown in Fig.~\ref{fig: Uplink JCS Model}.
 In the UL preamble (ULP) period, BS uses the received training sequences in the preamble signals transmitted by UE for CSI estimation, and the estimated CSI is further used to estimate sensing parameters, such as the AoA and range of UE.
 In the UL data (ULD) period, the BS demodulates the UL data signals of UE using the estimated CSI.
 Orthogonal frequency division multiplexing (OFDM) signal is adopted as the transmit signal.
-For simplicity of presentation, we assume that there is one ULP in each packet for CSI estimation, and the ULPs are transmitted at an equal interval, denoted by $T_s^p$. {Moreover, synchronization between the BS and UEs are achieved via a global clock, such as GPS disciplined oscillator (GPSDO).
-The clock between them is assumed to be locked, as discussed in \cite{Zhang2022ISAC}.
-Thus, the timing and carrier frequency residual offset are neglected in the signal model.}
+For simplicity of presentation, we assume that there is one ULP in each packet for CSI estimation, and the ULPs are transmitted at an equal interval, denoted by $T_s^p$.
+Moreover, synchronization between the BS and UEs is assumed to be achieved via a global clock, such as GPS disciplined oscillator (GPSDO).
+Thus, there are no clock asynchronism issues, such as the timing and frequency offsets, or sensing ambiguity, as discussed in \cite{Zhang2022ISAC}.

-The key parameters for the OFDM signal are denoted as follows. ${P_t^U}$ is the transmit power, ${N_c}$ is the number of subcarriers occupied by UE; ${M_s}$ is the number of OFDM packets used for each sensing parameter estimation; ${d_{n,m}}$ is the transmit OFDM baseband symbol of the $m$th OFDM symbol at the $n$th subcarrier, $f_c$ is the carrier frequency, $\Delta f$ is the subcarrier interval, ${T_s}$ is the time duration of each OFDM symbol, $T_s^p = P_s T_s$, where $P_s$ is the number of OFDM symbols in each packet.
+The critical parameters for the OFDM signal are represented as follows. ${P_t^U}$ is the transmit power, ${N_c}$ is the number of subcarriers occupied by UE; ${M_s}$ is the number of OFDM packets used for each sensing parameter estimation; ${d_{n,m}}$ is the transmit OFDM baseband symbol of the $m$th OFDM symbol at the $n$th subcarrier, $f_c$ is the carrier frequency, $\Delta f$ is the subcarrier interval, ${T_s}$ is the time duration of each OFDM symbol, and $T_s^p = P_s T_s$, where $P_s$ is the number of OFDM symbols in each packet.
 The sensing parameter estimates are updated every ${M_s}$ packets.